isabella232/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components.md

 1. Use the [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en) to deploy the [AEM Archetype Project Folder]\all\target\[appid].all-[version].zip package on all the Author and Publish instances.

-![NOTE]
+>[!NOTE]
 >
 >
 >
-> In case you encounter difficulty accessing the login dialog on a publish instance to install the package through the Package Manager, try logging in through the following URL: http://[Publish Server URL]:[PORT]/system/console.
+>In case you encounter difficulty accessing the login dialog on a publish instance to install the package through the Package Manager, try logging in through the following URL: http://[Publish Server URL]:[PORT]/system/console.
 This allows you access to login to Publish instance, allowing you to proceed with the installation process.